Market research for small business: methods and tips

 What do you mean by market research?

-Market research is simply the act of gathering information to better understand your customers and your market.
-It helps you make informed decisions instead of guessing.
+Market research is gathering information to understand your customers and market so you can decide wisely instead of guessing.

 What are the 7 steps in marketing research?